-Whether your name has been misspelled, your birth certificate doesn’t have a name, or you want to correct your name after a legal name change, there are many reasons to make changes to your birth certificate.
+There are many reasons to make changes to your birth certificate.
+Your name might have been misspelled or your birth certificate might not have a name.
+Another reason is that you might want to correct your name after a legal name change.
 Unfortunately, it isn’t always possible to modify your birth certificate.
-You will have to apply to change your birth record, and in some cases, you will be denied.
-However, this article will walk you through the steps to take to update U.S. birth certificates, including the documentation you will need to do so.
+You will have to apply to change your birth record.
+However, in some cases, you will be denied.
+This article will walk you through the steps to take to update U.S. birth certificates or get a replacement birth certificate.
+Learn what documentation you will need to do so.

 Reasons for Changing Your Birth Certificate